dblevitt/retail-sales-data-pipeline/README.md

 3. Run each cell step-by-step
 4. The data will be uploaded to your PostgreSQL instance under the table "retail_sales"

-## Security notes
-- Credentials are handled via input() and getpass() to keep them private
-- No live credentials or endpoints are exposed in this notebook
-- It is safe to publish this project publicly (e.g., on GitHub) once cleaned

 ## Example Output
 Sample SQL query:
 **SELECT * FROM retail_sales LIMIT 5;**